bolcom/libunftp/README.md

 ## Contributing

-First of all, thank you for you interest in contributing to firetrap!
+First of all, thank you for your interest in contributing to firetrap!
-Please feel free to create a github issue if you encounter any problems. a feature request, or just feel like it:)
+Please feel free to create a github issue if you encounter any problems, want to submit a feature request, or just feel like it :)

 Run `make help` in the root of this repository to see the available *make* commands.